 Best Pre- And Post-Workout Snacks To Eat

 Put a stop to mindless snacking before and after your workouts and give it some proper consideration instead.
-The right fuel can not only enhance your performance but your recovery too.
+The right fuel paired with nutritional supplements can not only enhance your performance but your recovery too.
 Here’s the lowdown on what to snack on and why….

 Whatever you choose to eat before your session, the key is to keep it light and digestible.
 Heavy foods can make you feel sluggish so it’s important not to overload your system.
 It’s also important to note that what you snack on before your workout depends on the type of training you’re doing and the intensity, as well as your own personal goals and individual tolerance levels.
 You’ll also need to allow your body enough time to digest whatever you choose, so aim to eat your snack around 60 minutes before your session if you can.

 As a general rule try to avoid fat and fibre which can sit in the gut and take longer to digest and aim for a balance of protein and carbs instead.
 This combination provides the adequate energy you need to fuel your session, as well as the muscle support needed.
 A shake is not only a great way to get a hefty dose of all-important protein, it’s not too heavy and won’t affect your performance.
 If you prefer to keep your intake to a minimum beforehand, fulfil your protein quota with a helping of BCAAs in the form of Workshop’s BCAA Formula.
 Containing four of the amino acids found in animal protein, it’s a quick and easy way to consume what you need to get the best out of your training.
 If you prefer something more solid, unsweetened porridge and fruit, cottage cheese and wholegrain crackers and hard-boiled egg on sourdough toast are all good options.